Connections & Concurrency

 However, there are common scenarios when you may want to launch

-is when developing your workflow in Python using a Jupyter notebook,
+is when developing your workflow in Python using a Jupyter notebook

-that connects to ./kuzu-db-dir
+that connects to example.kuzu

 .
-Say you want to also run the Kùzu CLI alongside your Jupyter notebook,
+Say you want to also run the Kuzu CLI alongside your Jupyter notebook,

-which also connects to the same ./kuzu-db-dir
+which also connects to the same example.kuzu

 .
-When you launch Kùzu CLI and point it to
+When you launch Kuzu CLI and point it to

 Database object.
 So if your notebook process already